From Campaign Tees to Community Quilt

 Sometimes the most meaningful pieces of campaign history are not the speeches or the signs.
 Sometimes, they are the t-shirts.

 Sandi has made more than 200 quilts over the years.
 She has sewn quilts for babies and graduations, worked in traditional and contemporary styles, taken on commissioned pieces, and donated her work to good causes.
-When she was handed a bag full of campaign t-shirts, she saw an opportunity to make something special.
+When she was handed a collection of two dozen campaign t-shirts, she saw an opportunity to make something special.

 “I wanted to make something that would bring back some memories and bring in some donations,” Sandi said.